-Brad is an Eagle Scout and has hiked, climbed, paddled and explored in over 146 countries, a passion developed during his own Scout days.
+Brad is an Eagle Scout and has hiked, climbed, paddled, and explored in over 146 countries, a passion developed during his Scout days.
 He has been on or led 5 Himalayan expeditions, four Amazon basin expeditions, a Haute Route team over the top of the Alps in winter, climbed the Matterhorn, the Eiger, Jungfrau, Mt.
 Blanc and two first ascents in the Wind Rivers.
-He led the 2016 Greek Sailing Expedition, the 2010 & 2015 Alaskan Expedition, the 2014 Zambezi Whitewater Rafting Expedition, the Kilimanjaro expeditions in 2007 & 2012, the Amazon Jungle expedition in 2008, the 2010 Presidential Traverse and captained the 2011, 2012, & 2013 Caribbean Sailing expeditions.
+Brad led the 2021 Croatian Sailing Expedition as well as the 2019 Kilimanjaro expedition, the 2018 Western parks RV Trip the 2017 Thailand and Cuba sailing expeditions, 2016 Greek Sailing Expedition, the 2010 & 2015 Alaskan Expedition, the 2014 Zambezi Whitewater Rafting Expedition, the Kilimanjaro expeditions in 2007 & 2012, the Amazon Jungle expedition in 2008, the 2010 Presidential Traverse and Captained 2011, 2012, & 2013 Caribbean Sailing expeditions.

 Gary Barch – Assistant Scoutmaster